-One could say that meetings have become more of a problem than a solution — organizations spend about 15% of their time in meetings, and those in more senior roles can spend 50% or more of their time meeting with their team members.
+Meetings — a necessary evil in 2021.
+And an even bigger necessity?
+A killer meeting tool.
+However, one could say that meetings have become more of a problem than a solution as organizations spend about 15% of their time in meetings, and those in more senior roles can spend 50% or more of their time meeting with their team members.

 This is shocking, considering the fact that many business gurus consider time to be their scarcest resource.
 When you start to break down the actual hours spent in the board room or on a conference call, it can be a real eye-opener.
 However, it’s not the time spent in meetings that’s inherently a bad thing—it’s the lack of productivity that poorly run meetings can contribute to that is truly frightening.

-Calendly has truly set itself apart as a meeting productivity app to be reckoned with—anyone who has attempted to schedule a meeting with multiple collaborators (all with packed schedules) knows how difficult it can be to lasso everyone into the same place at the same time for a meeting.
+Calendly has truly set itself apart as a meeting tool to be reckoned with—anyone who has attempted to schedule a meeting with multiple collaborators (all with packed schedules) knows how difficult it can be to lasso everyone into the same place at the same time for a meeting.

 This productivity and scheduling tool takes some of that stress away, doing all the hard work after users have shared their availability.
 It gathers information from meeting participants’ schedules to set the optimal date and time for a gathering.
 This tool has both free and premium versions, depending on an organization’s particular needs, up to $12 a month.